odubno/instagram-analyzer/README.md

 Enjoy!

 ADD ALL DEPENDECIES AND VERSIONS HERE
 DO BETTER JOB OF EXPLAINING HOW TO GO FROM IPYTHON TO FLASK.
 START WITH BETTER INTRO OF WHAT'S HAPPENING IN THE IPYTHON NOTEBOOK.
+START WITH IPYTHON, DESCRIBING WHAT IT DOES AND THEN EXPLAIN WHAT YOU'RE GOING TO CREATE.
+THIS IS THE "WHAT" and "WHY" THE BLOG POST IS THE "HOW".

 ## Structure